 For example, you can create a cohort of customers based on the date when they made their first purchase.
 Subsequently, you can study the spending trends of cohorts from different periods in time to determine whether the quality of the average acquired customer is increasing or decreasing over time.

-Cohort analysis tools give you quick and clear insight into customer retention trends and the perspectives for your business.
+Cohort analysis tools give you quick and clear insight into customer retention trends and the perspectives of your business.

 - Predictive & Prescriptive Analysis – in short, it is based on analyzing current and historical datasets to predict future possibilities, including alternative scenarios and risk assessment.

-We’ve already explained them and recognized as one of the biggest business analytics trends for 2017.
-Your choice of method should depend on the type of data you’ve collected, your team’s skills and your resources.
+We’ve already explained them and recognized them among the biggest business intelligence trends for 2022.
+Your choice of method should depend on the type of data you’ve collected, your team’s skills, and your resources.

-The last but not least significant of your data analytics questions refers to the end users of our analysis.
+Another of the significant data analytics questions refers to the end-users of our analysis.
 Who are they?
 How will they apply your reports?
 You must get to know your final users, including:

 - What they expect to learn from the data